knockout/knockout/documentation/computed-writable.md

 ### Example 2: Selecting/deselecting all items

 When presenting the user with a list of selectable items, it is often useful to include a method to select or deselect all of the items.
-This can represented quite intuitively with a boolean value that represents whether all items are selected.
+This can be represented quite intuitively with a boolean value that represents whether all items are selected.
 When set to `true` it will select all items, and when set to `false` it will deselect them.

 <style type="text/css">
     #select-all-items label { display: block; }